Pass Variables

 Defining Input Variables

-Flowpipe mods support input variables that are similar to Terraform input variables:
+Flowpipe mods support input variables that are similar to Terraform input variables.
+You declare them with a variable block:

 variable "instance_id" {